hiaac-finance/sellf/README.md

 ## Repository for the ICLR paper "A Causal Lens for Learning Long-term Fair Policies."

 The **environment.yml** file contains all the dependencies to run this code and can be installed using Anaconda.
 It has only been tested on Linux systems.
-The key requiremnts are Python, PyTorch, gym, stable-baselines3, and geomloss (geomloss is only for running F-PPO-L).
+The key requirements are Python, PyTorch, gym, stable-baselines3, and geomloss (geomloss is only for running F-PPO-L).

 Once requirements are installed, you can run the code with the command